Your choice of safari operators largely determines the success or failure of your safari trip.

-It quickly becomes clear who the good safari operators are and who the ones are that you should rather avoid.
+From the operator reviews and their employed guides skills, it quickly becomes clear who the good safari operators are and who the ones are that you should rather avoid.

 Take Corinne Love as an example.
-She booked a trip with one of the better known safari operators in Kenya and sent me a travel report of what happened.
+She booked a trip with what was one of the better known safari operators in Kenya and sent me a travel report of what happened.
 The result was a lesson in caution...

 "Once in Africa, I found out that the African Safari Club employees had not been paid for between 5 month and 7 months.
 Had I known this, I certainly would not have booked with the company.

 The safari vehicles were inferior to everyone else's, tyres being threadbare and seats all ripped and torn.
-On the safari itself, I understood we were to travel in convoy as there had been trouble with bandits in the past.

 Once back at my hotel I personally witnessed a peaceful demonstration by 48 ASC workers asking for the right to be paid.
 And the outcome - they were all promptly sacked."